vetrivasanth123/tsp-fixed-city-simulator/README.md

 The repository is an independent TSP implementation.

-The project takes architectural inspiration from the separation of simulation logic and environment-facing interfaces used in EvoGym.
-It does **not** include EvoGym's physics simulator, robot morphology system, actuator mechanics, collision handling, mass-spring dynamics, or robot-specific code.
+The simulator architecture is **conceptually inspired by the environment-oriented design philosophy of EvoGym**, particularly the separation of simulation/environment dynamics from learning algorithms.

+No EvoGym source code, soft-body physics, robot morphology, actuator mechanics, mass-spring dynamics, robot tasks, or optimization implementations are used in this project.

 Any third-party code that is actually incorporated will be identified in: